 What if you need an extra person for your team though and no-one's available?
 The Guided Games system lets you advertise your spot, and allows others to see people currently looking for an extra pair of hands.

 Our Destiny 2 Clan guide has all the latest information about this exciting new development for the social side of the game.
 We've also just popped a new video explainer into that article, so you can get up to speed nice and quickly.

 Destiny 2 beta

-All that's know at this stage is that there will be a beta for Destiny 2, and that pre-ordering the game at certain retailers will reward you with a key which grants access to the beta.
+Pre-ordering Destiny 2 at certain retailers will reward you with a key which grants access to the upcoming beta.

 As with all persistent online games, you should expect any character progress you make during the beta to be wiped ahead of the game's launch in September.
 This ensures everyone starts off their journey on a level playing field.

 To find out all of the latest developments, make sure you take a look through our Destiny 2: Beta guide - it'll be updated regularly as new information about the beta plans emerges.
 It also explains what you need to do in order to actually take part in the beta!